yuwenhuisama/LibrePatch-FFXIVQuickLauncherCN/README.md

 #### V2 Version Usage
 1. Right-click to run `libre-patch.bat` with administrator privileges, press enter after confirmation, and wait for it to run.
 2. When you see the words `Assembly rewrite completed, you can safely close this window.` in the command line window, you can start `FFXIVQuickLauncherCN` normally to start the game.
-3. If you find that injection is invalid after `Dalamud` updated, you can rerun `libre-patch.bat` to rewrite the Assembly.
+3. If you find that injection is invalid after `Dalamud` updated, you can rerun `libre-patch.bat` to re-patch the Assembly.

+> If you want to urgently restore the modification from `LibrePatch` on `Dalamud`, you can find a series of folders in the `FFXIVQuickLauncher root directory/Roaming/addon/Hooks` directory, delete the `Dalamud.dll` in each folder, and then rename `Dalamud.dll.bak` to `Dalamud.dll`.